Happy Creative 2016

 2015 was a good year creatively, I pushed my illustrations and drawings last year, much of which was helped by reading a self-help book at the start of the Year.

 Choose Yourself written by James Altucher, The book put forward many ideas on how to be more productive one of which was to write down 10 ideas a day, which I have adopted.
 Writing down 10 ideas day helped strengthen the way I thought up ideas, some ideas worked really well and others were cannon fodder.

-I also travelled much more last year, if you follow my work, you will know I draw maps, for commercial clients as well as a lot of personal work.
+I also traveled much more last year, if you follow my work, you will know I draw maps, for commercial clients as well as a lot of personal work.
 I started a personal project where I would pick a European city and go on a day trip to that city.
-The places I have traveled to include, Venice, Budapest, Berlin, Barga, Copenhagen, Dublin and Basel, for each city I drew a map in my Moleskine sketch book as well as detailed notes and drawings of places, people and things I had seen during the trip.
+The places I have traveled to include, Venice, Budapest, Berlin, Barga, Copenhagen, Dublin, and Basel, for each city I drew a map in my Moleskine sketchbook as well as detailed notes and drawings of places, people and things I had seen during the trip.

 I have high hopes for 2016, which include developing the work I have been creating during 2015 as well as thinking up new ideas and work.